 The fall season (September to November) sees decreased temperatures and increased rainfall.
 Snow and strong winds may plague visitors in the lower elevation while the cold creeps in at high peaks.
 Facilities such as campgrounds, trails, and roads start to become unusable.

 If you’d rather visit in winter (December to February), you’ll be spoiled by snow-capped mountains, evergreen forests, and several winter sports like skiing and snowshoeing.
+This is also one of the best places to do winter hiking in Washington, as many areas are free of snow.
 However, many facilities and roads may be closed or operate at reduced hours, so it’s always best to contact the park beforehand.

 Note: Visitor centers in the park and Hurricane Ridge Road are closed during Thanksgiving and Christmas.